 At first glance, this might seem like an issue for software quality assurance.
 With more deliveries, it can be hard to test things without delaying the process or too easy to simply approve something that other team members have tested beforehand.

-But agile QA is more than simple testing.
+But agile quality assurance is more than simple testing.
 Agile QA managers have to move between accomplishing tasks, building sanity tests, and maintaining documentation.
 They provide their team with an in-depth knowledge of the product while ensuring that quality, usability, and client vision are maintained at every level of development.

-In other words, they’re the glue that holds everything together: part project manager, analyst, developer, designer, business lead, product manager, and product owner all at once.
+In other words, your agile quality assurance manager is the glue that holds everything together: part project manager, analyst, developer, designer, business lead, product manager, and product owner all at once.

 It keeps things flexible